DamianoMagrini/react-stack-navigator/readme.md

 yarn add react-stack-navigator
 ```

-TypeScript typings included out of the box! 📦
+TypeScript types are included out of the box! 📦

 ## Usage